jaro-orsag/isolate-iphone-photos/README.md

 # sort-iphone-photos
-Command line utility that helps with separation of iPhone camera photos and videos from other media on iPhone.
+Command line utility that helps with separation of iPhone camera photos (including selfies) and videos from other media on iPhone.

 Media that are separated out are
 * Whatsapp media
 * iPhone screenshots
 * Live photo videos
 * All the pictures without metadata
 * All the pictures with metadata, but with unexpected make and model.
 Expected make is `Apple` and expected model is `iPhone 12 mini`.

+This project has two goals
+* To fulful the needs of its author related to processing of iPhone photos.
-Use with care and love.
+* It is an attempt to practice [golang](https://go.dev/).
+Therefore, please use it with care and love.
 And double check the results.

 ## How it works?
 1. Import pictures from your iPhone to photo library.
 See one of the following articles for more info